 Some examples of where this can be found are florets in a flower, scales of a pineapple, the spiral and leaf count in a rose, and a beehive.
 Deeper yet, the exact pattern of the flower of life can be seen in the way a DNA strand is formed by looking at the cross-section (see below).

-So, this sequence and sacred geometry has been found in so many different parts of life, from corals to flowers and trees to cloud forms, and even right down to the very structure of our molecules on the atomic level.
+So, this sequence and sacred geometry have been found in so many different parts of life, from corals to flowers and trees to cloud forms, and even right down to the very structure of our molecules on the atomic level.
 But what does this all mean?

 Other examples of this ancient symbol can be found in Phoenician, Assyrian, Indian, Asian, Middle Eastern, and medieval art.
 Additionally, the center of the flower of life contains the nodes which make up the ten sephiroth of the Jewish Kaballah (tree of life).